-Chloe’s Law, aimed at preventing drowning deaths in Florida car accidents, passes House panel
+Chloe’s Law, aimed at preventing drowning deaths in car crashes, passes House panel

 A Florida bill aimed at preventing drowning deaths in car accidents has passed its first House committee.
 The bill is named “Chloe’s law” after Chloe Arenas, a University of Central Florida student who died last year when her vehicle ran off the road and into a retention pond.
 The bill is aimed at installing guardrails on roadways near potentially dangerous bodies of water.